Volentix/documentation/vdex/VDexWhitePaper.md

 \paragraph{}

 \section{Conclusion}
-Open source constructs, concepts, and protocols that stand out by their simplicity favor a modular design which in allows the mix and matching of the desired system components.
+Constructs, concepts, and protocols that stand out by their simplicity while retaining their effectiveness helps implement a modular design which enhances the system with the capacity to easily add or replace components with the prospects of carefully advancing functionality as microservices are created.
 Although certain assumptions made in this paper still remain to be verified, a very distinctive direction for VDex architecture has been distilled as a highly flexible and modular MVP capable of adaptation and reaction to the changing technological ecosystem.